rcarmo/feed-summarizer/README.md

 ## Attribution

-Some components and refactorings were assisted by AI tooling; all code is reviewed for clarity and maintainability.
+Some components and refactoring work were assisted by AI tooling; all code is reviewed for clarity and maintainability.